tokio-rs/website/content/tokio/topics/tracing.md

 [related-crates]: https://docs.rs/tracing/latest/tracing/index.html#related-crates
 [`Layer`]: https://docs.rs/tracing-subscriber/latest/tracing_subscriber/layer/index.html

-# Emitting Traces
+# Emitting Spans and Events

-The easiest way to emit traces is with the [`instrument`] proc-macro annotation provided by [`tracing`], which re-writes the bodies of functions to emit traces each time they are invoked.
+The easiest way to emit spans is with the [`instrument`] proc-macro annotation provided by [`tracing`], which re-writes the bodies of functions to emit spans each time they are invoked.

 [`instrument`]: https://docs.rs/tracing/latest/tracing/attr.instrument.html